Manage ProbateShow Table of Contents

 As you enter assets into the Assets tab, EstateExec will by default mark each one subject to probate according to its asset type.
 To see which assets are marked for probate, you can use the menu in the top right of the Assets tab to include the Probate column in the Assets table.
 It's not unusual to have to override these default settings (for example, if an asset is Payable On Death): you can override the default for an asset simply by clicking its corresponding table cell.

 Real estate and some classes of personal property must be settled in the jurisdiction of their physical location/title (see Ancillary Probate Guide).
-If such property exists outside the decedent's legal state of residence, we recommend:
+If such property exists outside the decedent's legal province of residence, we recommend:

-- Set up a separate EstateExec estate for any assets in a particular out-of-state jurisdiction (e.g., all California assets), and use EstateExec to understand your responsibility for those assets and track the relevant tasks for that jurisdiction.
+- Set up a separate EstateExec estate for any assets in a particular out-of-province jurisdiction (e.g., all California assets), and use EstateExec to understand your responsibility for those assets and track the relevant tasks for that jurisdiction.
 Do not summarize the assets in this EstateExec estate, list them specifically, and ensure they are marked subject to probate (i.e., for this jurisdiction).
 Do not calculate executor fees for this estate, as these should be calculated in the main EstateExec estate.

 Other Items Subject to Probate